approximately-equal/kingmaker-thesis/sections/chapters/background.typ

 Early social choice theory was far more concerned with voting as a procudure than of social welfare as an ideal.

-One such precursor, Pliny the Younger---a Roman magistrate---wrote a letter to Titius Aristo on June 24, 105 describing the a criminal trail which he presided over.
-Under the traditional senate procedures, there would first be a vote of innocence / guilt, and then if guilty, or punishment, to which exile or execution were proposed.
-Of the three proposals, aquittal, exile, or execution, aquittal held the plurality of supporters, but not the majority, although exile would have won in a direct two-way vote against either aquittal or execution.
-Pliny expected that guilt would be asserted, and then execution.
-Being himself in favor or exile, he proposed a novel three-way election.
-This had the disired effect; supporters of execution withdrew their proposal (since aquittal would win if they split the vote for exile), and the vote defaulted to a two-way election between aquittal and exile, which exile carried.

 Here we find one of the earliest recorded instances of voting manipulation.
 Pliny deliberately changed the voting rules so that execution would have split the vote between exile and execution, leading to aquittal.
 In response the voters changed strategies and voted for the second best option.